pbojinov/lorem-hipsum/README.md

 });
 ```

-### Using the CLI (Node.js)
+### Using the CLI (node.js)

-LoremHipsum.js includes a command line interface for generating passages of lorem hipsum text.
+lorem-hipsum includes a command line interface for generating passages of lorem hipsum text.
 Install the module globally to take advantage of this feature.

 ```bash
 npm install lorem-hipsum --global